jdittrich/userNeedResearchBook/text/allURBook.md

 Usually I would go chronologically through all my notes starting with the first participant and ending with the most recent one – though any other scheme will suffice as well.
-Just be sure that you know what you dealt with and with which you did not yet.
+Just be sure that you know with which data you dealt with already and with which you did not.

-When filling the data in the structure that you will notice that you need additional groups and principles.
-In addition, some principles will need to be renamed.
+When filling the data in the structure you may notice that you need additional groups and principles; some principles may need to be renamed as well.
 Just go ahead and make these changes if you feel they are needed.

 <div class="example">

-- Test in the Media you target
+- \[Title:\] Test in the media you target
 	-   I folded prototypes for paper sizes that seem to be suitable
 	-   This is close the print shops results without spending too much
 	-   Tedious: Not having an own printer
 	-   […]

-- »being closer«: Page Spreads instead of single pages
+- \[Title\]»being closer«: Page Spreads instead of single pages
 	- Creates page spreads (In books you have always 2 opposite pages, thus single pages are not useful for design)

  \

- Actually the example above is  is not great in terms of analysis: The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
-In later iterations I'll change that cluster.
+ Actually the example above is  is not great in terms of analysis:
+ The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
+In later iterations I'll change this group.
 But for now it suffices.

 \
 \

- While I was sorting the data I needed a group to accommodate data related to design findings which I newly created:
+ While I was sorting the data I created a new group to accommodate data related to changes in designs:

--   Changing and determining
+-   \[Titel:\]Changing and determining
 	-   Determining: What do we have?
 What do we need?
 What do we want to avoid?
 	-   Sketching, e.g. for »How can I divide the page for 7 days of the week?«
 	-   »This is trial and error«